Analysis#

 True, returns a probability density function whose Riemann sum over the grid integrates to 1.
 IfFalse, returns unnormalized counts/weights per grid point. -

-t(int | float, default:-1) –The time point (float) or time index (int) at which to compute the KDE.
+t(Any, default:None) –Scalar physical time at which to compute the KDE.
 If

--1(default), uses the final time point. -
+None(default), uses the final recorded state. -

 kde_type(str, default:'wendland_c2') –Type of kernel to use.
 One of